mithril-security/blindai-preview/docs/docs/cloud-deployment.md

 - [Apache reverse proxy set-up guide](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)

 If you do not set up a reverse proxy, users will need to set the `hazmat_http_on_untrusted_port` option to `True` when using blindai-preview's `connect()` function.
 Again, this is **not recommended** for production.

+>Note that if you make any changes to the server code before deploying the server, you will need to generate a new manifest.toml file and share it with any users accessing the server using the client API.
+The default manifest.toml file is generated at the root of the repo when the enclave is built.
+The manifest.toml files are used during the verification step of the connection progress to check that the server is not running any unexpected and potentially malicious code.
+You can learn more about this verification process [here](link).

 ### Examples